davidklassen/es6-browser-boilerplate/README.md

 # ES6 SDK browser boilerplate

-This boilerplate is intended for the development of third-party SDK's using modern ES6 JavaScript.
+This boilerplate is intended for the development of third-party SDK's and browser applications using modern ES6 JavaScript.
 This is a simplified and enhanced version of [babel-library-boilerplate](https://github.com/babel/babel-library-boilerplate)

 ### Features